Logo

 94.

-Hsieh Su-wei started the year strong with another semifinal run at the Auckland Open, where she fell to qualifier Bianca Andreescu, then a second round loss in Sydney to Petra Kvitova.
+Hsieh Su-wei started the year strong with another semifinal run at the Auckland Open, where she fell to qualifier Bianca Andreescu, then a second-round loss in Sydney to Petra Kvitova.

 95.

-Hsieh Su-wei teamed up with Abigail Spears in the women's doubles tournament, where the pair was seeded eighth, but they were upset by eventual champions, Sam Stosur and Zhang Shuai, in the second round.
+Hsieh Su-wei teamed with Abigail Spears in the women's doubles tournament, where the pair was seeded eighth, but they were upset by eventual champions, Sam Stosur and Zhang Shuai, in the second round.

 96.